sst/guide/_chapters/signup-with-aws-cognito.md

 Now let's go ahead and implement the `handleSubmit` and `handleConfirmationSubmit` methods and connect it up with our AWS Cognito setup.

-Replace our `handleSubmit` and `handleConfirmationSubmit` methods with the following.
+{% include code-marker.html %} Replace our `handleSubmit` and `handleConfirmationSubmit` methods in `src/containers/Signup.js` with the following.

 {% highlight javascript %}
 handleSubmit = async (event) => {